 One of the most important tasks of imaging is tumour diagnosis – and in the best case the early detection of signs of malignant disease.
 In the case of cancerous disease, oncological imaging with tumour and propagation diagnostics (staging) provides an optimal basis for individualised therapy planning and, if necessary, monitoring of the therapy.

-Cancer diagnostics using MRT and CT
+Cancer diagnostics using MRT

 Oncological imaging by MRI